john-itcsolutions/cheirrs/README.md

 It is important to have the `__init__.py` file set up before building the 'smart' and 'smart-alt' docker images.

-In the repo "cheirrs" there is a placemarker sub-module called "elastos-smartweb-service-alt.
-This needs to be deleted from the cheirrs root directory, with:
+In the repo "cheirrs" there is a second sub-module called "elastos-smartweb-service" within cheirrs/elastos-smart-web-alt/.
+This needs to have the corresponding `__init__.py` kept in synchrony also.

-`rm -rf el*alt`

-followed by a copy and rename of the original "elastos-smartweb-service" directory:

-`cp -R el* elastos-smartweb-service-alt`

 `cd path/to/cheirrs/elastos-smartweb-service`

-The .env.example file needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web container ie the blockchain addresses and ports for smart-web.
+The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web container ie the blockchain addresses and ports for smart-web.
 Build the 'smart' docker container, after deploying the kubernetes containers for each of smart-web, smart-web-alt and pgadmin4, so you know the relevant addresses to use (check on `juju status`) - see below:

-Then complete the same process with the .env.example file in "elastos-smartweb-service-alt".
+Then complete the same process with the .env.example file in "cheirrs/elastos-smart-web-alt/elastos-smartweb-service/".
 The blockchain server ip-addresses need to match the address of kubernetes-master/1, here.

-NOTE: MUCH OF THE LATER TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-masters/0 and /1), as follows:
+NOTE: MUCH OF THE LATER TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-masters/0 and /1), as follows (note that these kubernetes containers are separate from the docker containers soon to be built):

 1. `juju deploy ./smart-web --to 5 --series  focal --force`